Async Batch Processing Workflows

 @app.task(bind=True, max_retries=3, acks_late=True)

-Orchestrates chunk routing and hands off to validation.
+"""Route a chunk by format and hand off to validation.

 """